Certifying rings of integers in number fields: Introduction

 \section{Introduction}

-\looseness=-1 There are many fundamental concepts in mathematics that are, in principe, amenable to computation.
-Focussing on number theory, and more particularly algebraic number theory (i.e. the theory of algebraic numbers), such concepts include the \emph{rings of integers} of a \emph{number field}.
+\looseness=-1 There are many fundamental concepts in mathematics that are, in principle, amenable to computation.
+Focusing on number theory, and more particularly algebraic number theory (i.e. the theory of algebraic numbers), such concepts include the \emph{rings of integers} of a \emph{number field}.
 Number fields generalize the field of rational numbers $\QQ$ (in the sense that they are finite degree field extensions thereof) and each contains a ring of integers, which can be seen as generalizing how the (ordinary) integers $\ZZ$ are contained in the number field $\QQ$; see Section~\ref{sec:prelim} for more details.
-Rings of integers are thereby key to the arithmetic properties of their number fields, and both are completely essential to modern (and in fact much of 19th and 20th century) number theory.
+Rings of integers are thereby key to the arithmetic properties of their number fields, and both are essential to number theory from the 19th century to the modern day.
 Their basic definitions and properties (amongst other concepts) were formalized in~\cite{class-group-jar}, on which we build.
 From a computational direction, number fields of degree $2$ and their rings of integers were considered in~\cite{diophantine-toolkit-cpp}.
 This paper can be seen as a far reaching generalization of such formally verified computations.
+In order to work with rings of integers inside a proof assistant ---Lean 4 in our case--- we opted for a \emph{certification} approach.
+Given a ring of integers, concretely represented by giving an \emph{integral basis} (i.e. a $\ZZ$-basis) for it, as e.g. computed by an external Computer Algebra System (CAS) or extracted from some database, we let SageMath~\cite{SageMath} compute a certificate which is checked in Lean to certify the correctness of the ring of integers.
+In fact, our SageMath code outputs a complete proof which Lean can readily check.